Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Use tags to identity development instances and production instances.
 In Patch Manager, create two patch groups and one patch baseline, Create two separate maintenance windows, each with an auto-approval delay.
 - [ ] Use tags to identify development instances.
 In Patch Manager, create one patch group and one patch baseline.
 Specify auto-approval delays in the patch baseline, Add development instances to the new patch group.
 Use predefined Patch Manager patch baselines for all remaining instances.
 Create a single maintenance window.

-### A company wants to collect data from an application to use for analytics.
-For the first 90 days, the data will be infrequently accessed but must remain highly available.
-During this time, the company's analytics team requires access to the data in milliseconds.
-However, after 90 days, the company must retain the data for the long term at a lower cost.
-The retrieval time after 90 days must be less than 5 hours.
-Which solution will meet these requirements MOST cost-effectively?
+### A company has users that deploy Amazon EC2 instances that have more disk performance capacity than is required.
+A SysOps administrator needs to review all Amazon Elastic Block Store (Amazon EBS) volumes that are associated with the instances and create cost optimization recommendations based on IOPS and throughput.
+What should the SysOps administrator do to meet these requirements in the MOST operationally efficient way?

-- [x] Store the data in S3 Standard-Infrequent Access (S3 Standard-IA) for the first 90 days.
-Set up an S3 Lifecycle rule to move the data to S3 Glacier Flexible Retrieval after 90 days.
+- [ ] Use the monitoring graphs in the EC2 console to view metrics for EBS volumes.
+Review the consumed space against the provisioned space on each volume.
+Identify any volumes that have low utilization.
-- [ ] Store the data in S3 One Zone-Infrequent Access (S3 One Zone-IA) for the first 90 days.
-Set up an S3 Lifecycle rule to move the data to S3 Glacier Deep Archive after 90 days.
+- [ ] Stop the EC2 instances from the EC2 console.
+Change the EC2 instance type for Amazon EBS-optimized.
+Start the EC2 instances.
-- [ ] Store the data in S3 Standard for the first 90 days.
-Set up an S3 Lifecycle rule to move the data to S3 Glacier Flexible Retrieval after 90 days.
+- [x] Opt in to AWS Compute Optimizer.
+Allow sufficient time for metrics to be gathered.
+Review the Compute Optimizer findings for EBS volumes.
-- [ ] Store the data in S3 Standard for the first 90 days.
-Set up an S3 Lifecycle rule to move the data to S3 Glacier Deep Archive after 90 days.
+- [ ] Install the `fio` tool onto the EC2 instances and create a `.cfg` file to approximate the required workloads.
+Use the benchmark results to gauge whether the provisioned EBS volumes are of the most appropriate type.

 ### A SysOps administrator needs to provision a new fleet of Amazon EC2 Spot Instances in an Amazon EC2 Auto Scaling group.
 The Auto Scaling group will use a wide range of instance types.
 The configured fleet must come from pools that have the most availability for the number of instances that are launched.
 Which solution will meet these requirements?